notepad-plus-plus/npp-usermanual/content/docs/searching.md

 The **Directory** is the containing folder for where to search.
 It has three options that affect its behavior:

 * **☐ Follow current doc** ⇒ If checked, it will default to searching the folder that contains the current active document.
-    - If this is checked, it will set that "default" directory to the current document's directory when you launch **Find in Files** dialog, or if you toggle the checkbox off and then back on.
+    - If this is checked, it will initialize the Directory to "default" to the current document's directory when you first launch **Find in Files** dialog, or if you toggle the checkbox off and then back on.
+(Note that "first launch" means that if you change the active tab while the dialog is still open, the Directory field will not change.)
 If you manually change the directory (either through typing, or using the `...` button), it will search the newly-entered directory, rather than using the directory it defaulted to.
 The next time you launch the dialog, it will update the default directory again (assuming the option is still checked).
-    - The state of this checkbox is saved in the `fifFolderFollowsDoc` attribute in `config.xml`, so your choice for this option _is_ remembered from one run of Notepad++ to the next.
+    - The state of this checkbox is saved in a config file (the `fifFolderFollowsDoc` attribute in `config.xml`), so your choice for this option _is_ remembered from one run of Notepad++ to the next.
 * **☐ In all sub-folders** ⇒ If checked, it will recursively search sub-folders of the given folder.
 * **☐ In hidden folders** ⇒ If checked, it will search hidden sub-folders as well as normally-visible sub-folders.